naninovel/docs/docs/sandbox/index.md

 # Sandbox

 Sandbox is a special Naninovel WebGL build that you can use to try out the engine features before purchasing Naninovel on the Asset Store.
-It uses [Google Drive](https://drive.google.com/drive/my-drive) as a remote resources provider, which you can use to store the in-game resources (character sprites, backgrounds, music, etc) and write novel scripts using [Google Documents](https://www.google.com/docs/about).
+It uses [Google Drive](https://drive.google.com/drive/my-drive) as a remote resources provider, which you can use to store the in-game resources (character sprites, backgrounds, music, etc) and write naninovel scripts using [Google Documents](https://www.google.com/docs/about).

 ## How to Use